gdm413229/swwmgz_m/README.md

 This weapon is generally not recommended for human use outside of power armor.
 Good thing you're not a human, then.
 Still, the recoil compensator jet engines can potentially deal damage to yourself if you don't have any armor, so be careful.

+Note that going prone (crouching) will automatically disable the recoil compensators, increasing the potential damage of the bullets, but also reducing your mobility.

 ### 1.150 XSB Bullets ~ Replaces Cells, Runes
 ![](docimg/xsbbullet.png)